MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

   productivity and ensures timely completion of tasks.
 - **Continuous Learning**: It's crucial to stay updated with new tools and techniques and to be patient with the learning process.

+# Retrospective - Ridwan Ayinde

+## Stop doing

+-Since I am new to github, and I followed all the instructions given to  us, I do not feel there is anything for me to stop doing.
+I ensured I communicated with my team on problems I encounter, and they are always responsive.

+## Continue doing

+- **Effective Communication:** I have been communicating with my team effectively.
+Anything, I do not understand, I ask questions directly on the group.

+- **Mid-Sprint Check-Ins:** I learnt a lot from the meetings on mondays where we discuss progress and blockers.
+Like Insights tab on github, I did not notice this tab until during the meeting.

+- **Thorough Testing:** I did thorough testing of code before I deploy on github.

+- **Open Communication:** I enjoyed how open our communication is on how to solve our problems on github.

+- **Naming Convention:** I noticed how my reviewer improved my naming. convention for clarity.
+Therefore, I will put more attention to how I will name my variables for better understanding.

+- **Control Version:** I will continue to make use of git and github, because this effectively track changes.

+- **Performance Optimization:** I like the way we have checklist to mark during the review stage.
+This is to ensure the person writing the code has done all necessary things to ensure the task is 100% complete.

+## Start doing

+- **Automated Testing:** I want to start implementing automated testing to reduce manual effort such as the way we did unit test on the functions before deployment of our calculator project.

+- **Project Mangement Tools:** I believe it is better to use project management tools like github to manage our project.
+This ensure better tracking making everyone work on their own time within a given deadline.

+- **Post-Deployment Report** I will like to try out writing out post-deployment reports to analyze feature such as a new function or a new update to evaluate what went wrong, the challenges during the software development stage.

+## Lessons Learned

+- **Quality Over Speed:** In my team, we focused on choosing a simpler code for our project so that we could have more time understanding the code, git, vs code and github platform.
+- **Effective Communication:** Effective communication is key within our team.
+We communicated both on github, slack and the docs sent to us.
+We had less misunderstandings amongst ourselves as we are all focused on getting the work done.
+- **Adaptability:** I have learnt to be adaptable as this crucial.
+This is first time I will be working with people I have not met before and our project was a success.
+Being flexible with our timeline helps the team succeed.

+- **Documentation Matters:** It helps provide clear explanation of how things work, which makes it easier for onboarding and troubleshooting.

+## The part of my plan that went as expected

+I relied on studying what we were taught in class and collaborating with the group members.
+And this went well, as they did wonders in helping me understand the group project.

+## My Plan that did not work out

+I underestimated the time required for debugging especially when I want to push my code to github and it is requesting me to merge.
+I actually expected to just push my code after changing and the unexpected keep resisting me.

+## Things that I included that weren't in my initial strategy

+I had to my add some things in my code during the review that were not part of my initial strategy.
+Like the edge cases in my add-function.